You are $75 away from free shipping

 Japanese beauty, aka J-Beauty, places an importance on the softness of skin.
 American skin care tends to involve harsher exfoliation and chemical formulas, while Japanese skin care has a more nourishing philosophy.
 To embrace their outlook, replace intense exfoliators with gentle hydrating toners.

-You can mimic this deep cleanse by removing your makeup with a micellar water, like L’Oréal Paris Micellar Cleansing Water Waterproof Makeup Remover for All Skin Types, and following it with a gentle cleanser such as the L’Oréal Paris Ideal Clean All Skin Types Foaming Gel Cleanser.
+You can mimic this deep cleanse by removing your makeup with a micellar water, like L’Oréal Paris Micellar Cleansing Water Waterproof Makeup Remover - All Skin Types, and following it with a gentle cleanser such as the L’Oréal Paris Ideal Clean All Skin Types Foaming Gel Cleanser.
 If you have mature skin, you can also try the L’Oréal Paris Age Perfect Nourishing Cream Cleanser.

 Interested in what’s trending around the world?
 Next, check out the 7 French Girl Beauty Rules to Follow.